EinsteinToolkit/et2022uidaho/in_person_attendance.md

 ### Transportation from Spokane Airport (GEG) to/from Moscow

 <p style='text-align: justify;'>
 Transportation from Spokane Airport (GEG) is more limited.
-We recommend either renting a car or carpooling with another participant who is renting a car.
+We strongly recommend either renting a car or carpooling with another participant who is renting a car.
 </p>

 <p style='text-align: justify;'>